COMBAT-TB/vcf2neo/docs/genome_annotation_model.md

 object model to the proposed graph model.
 The Apollo annotation editor is one tool that might be adapted by adding a database interface based on Neo4j-OGM and the schema currently being developed at SANBI.

+## Model implementation

+For a draft implementation of this model using py2neo see [this](https://github.com/SANBI-SA/combat_tb_model/tree/master/model).